 This has been one of the best stories and adventures to date.
 A 24hr whirlwind of emotion and mental conquering.
 A journey from “This is impossible” all the way to SUCCESSFULLY accomplishing the 1km distance.

 Ryan Stramrood represented South Africa in a WORLD FIRST two-way relay attempt to cross the notoriously difficult North Channel; Swimming from Ireland to Scotland and then back to Ireland, a total distance of 70km in 12 degree C water temperatures.

 Against massive odds and going against the expert advice, the team had to make di cult decisions prior to their attempt.

 They faced unbelievable challenges in the icy waters, as a result of the poor weather, extreme distance and the violent Lions Main jelly sh poisoning which ravaged the team.

 The double crossing took just over 29hrs for the 6-person team which was made up of swimmers from Ireland, Sweden, Finland, Estonia, Czech Republic and South Africa.
 Jokulsarlon, Iceland is certainly one of the most unique swims Ryan Stramrood has done.

-The goal was different.
+My goal was different.
 It was a TV production which required a different discipline, shoots, re-shoots, dialogue, multiple entry, much exposure and the rudimentary recovery facility of a warm van.

 But again, a rm reminder as to just how deadly exposure to ice water is, how focused the mind needs to be to extend a period and to perform physically in these temperatures.
 How quickly one starts to believe in one’s own limitations – a mental defense mechanism with which I am so familiar.
-How profoundly the body reacts and the speed of its shut down.
+Profoundly the body reacts and the speed of its shut down.
 How painful the recovery process is and, of course, how unbelievably exhilarating the feeling is once the body returns to normal temperature and how the adrenaline pumps through my veins.